A simple capsule wardrobe formula

 A capsule wardrobe is a collection of clothes (and accessories) that can be combined in many ways so that you get more use out of fewer clothes.
 You'll spend less time wondering what to wear, and you look stylish no matter how you combine the items.
 You can use this system whether you have had a colour analysis or you're just interested in traveling light.

-I use the 1-2-3-4 formula when creating a capsule wardrobe
+Use the 1-2-3-4 formula to create a capsule wardrobe

 2 pants, 2 skirts, one skirt and one pair of pants, according to taste, lifestyle and weather.

 These should also be good quality items that will stand the test of time, be in your best neutral colours and so comfortable that you'll look forward to putting them on.

 At least one of them should be a button-down item that can double as a light jacket.
 I also like to choose one sleeveless/shortsleeve, and one long sleeve, to make more possibilities for layering.

 4 additional items

 I sometimes use shoes/sandals as one of these, but if you like, you can keep shoes and bags out of this equation and go for accessories in this catagory.
 Scarves are excellent, statement jewelry and belts are also super for adding interest to an outfit and change a look completely.